Gussy/tauri-windows-installer/README.md

 An [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) for a simple and modern "one click" windows installer for [Tauri apps](https://tauri.app/).

-This work is heavily inspired by [VeloPack](https://github.com/velopack/velopack) and uses many of the same concepts, however unlike VeloPack this work only handles the installation and uninstallation of Tauri applications, only on Windows, and has no support for any update mechanisims.
+This work is heavily inspired by [VeloPack](https://github.com/velopack/velopack) and uses many of the same concepts, however unlike VeloPack this work only handles the install and uninstall of Tauri applications, only on Windows, and has no support for any update mechanisms.

 ## Goals